thisuser667/AnimatedPackage/README.md

 Decoding and encoding gif files use http://www.tolderlund.eu/delphi/gifimaged2010b.zip embedded in the supported unit gifencdec.pas.
 For decoding and encoding webp files it's necessary the dll libwebp.dll (see above).

 Lazwiccodec and Lazwicimage are delphi's conversion to lazarus, for use it in lazarus in windows.
-Souce code for these are not included.
+Source code for these are not included.